Kaldazar/Programming-technologies/README.md

         * d.py
         * e.txt

-After running the script, the following files will appear in the output directory (dir1 in the repository):
+After running the script, the following files will appear in the output directory ("out" in the repository):
-* dir1
+* out
     * .gitkeep
     * a.txt
     * a1.txt